OlenaDen/llandudno-art-club/README.md

 - The content for the Home page is made up.

--  The building of the website was based on the learning outcome using Code Institute Programme.
+-  The building of the website was based on the learning outcome from Code Institute Programme.

-- Specific codes copied from Love Running:
+- Part of the code copied from Love Running to style images:

 ```css
 #photo {